More Love (Smokey Robinson and the Miracles song): Kim Carnes version

 The most successful recording of "More Love" was a 1980 version by American singer Kim Carnes, included on her fifth studio album Romance Dance (1980).
-Carnes' version of "More Love" peaked at number ten on the Billboard Hot 100, spent two weeks at number nine on the Cash Box Top 100 and reached number six on Billboard's Adult Contemporary chart.
+Carnes' version of "More Love" peaked at number ten on the Billboard Hot 100 for the weeks of August 16, 23 and 30, 1980, spent two weeks at number nine on the Cash Box Top 100 and reached number six on Billboard's Adult Contemporary chart.
 A Spanish-language version of the song, "Más Amor", was also recorded and released in some territories in Latin America.
 The single was the first top-ten solo hit for Carnes, formerly of The New Christy Minstrels.
 Despite "More Love" being a success, the follow-up, "Cry Like a Baby", would miss the Top 40, peaking at number 44.
 This song would be Carnes' biggest solo hit until "Bette Davis Eyes" in 1981.